‘Lucifer’ Season 2 Spoilers: Who Is Candy Morningstar? Season 3 Moves To LA

 While waiting for Season 2, fans received the good news that Lucifer has been renewed for another season.
 Season 3’s production will also be moved to Los Angeles.

-Most fans know that Lucifer is set in the City of Angels, but the first episode of Season 1 was the only episode shot in the area.
-The production then moved to Vancouver to film the rest of the episodes, including those of Season 2.
+Most fans know that Lucifer is set in the City of Angels but the first episode of Season 1 was the only episode shot in the area.
+The production then moved to Vancouver to film the rest of the episodes including those of Season 2.
 But as Deadline has reported, Season 3 will be moving back to Los Angeles.

 “Lucifer is one of those rare shows that starts strong out of the gate and just keeps getting better and better.
 Tom, Lauren and the entire cast have really made these characters three-dimensional, and the production team – Jerry, Len, Jonathan, Joe and Ildy – is one of the best in the business.”